Elsey National Park

 This 13,800 hectare park was made famous in Jeannie Gunn's popular novel 'We of the Never Never'.

-There are peaceful swimming spots, Aboriginal and World War II history, fishing and riverine canoeing and boating.
+There is Aboriginal and World War II history, fishing and boating.

 You could easily stay a few days and find it hard to leave the natural beauty of Bitter Springs, which is in the northern end of the park.

 A 500m waterway is fed by an underground spring that gently flows down a watercourse lined with cabbage palms.